swaggerexpert/swagger-editor-validate/README.md

 # Swagger Editor Validate Github Action

-This GitHub Actions validates OpenAPI (OAS) definition file using Swagger Editor.
+This GitHub Action validates OpenAPI (OAS) definition file using [Swagger Editor](https://editor.swagger.io/).

+It's handy for use-cases when OAS definition is maintained manually and is checked within the git.
+If modifications are made to the OAS definition you want to make sure that there are no errors introduced by modifications.
+Errors that would appear in Swagger Editor when the OAS definition would be pasted inside it.

 ## Inputs